-- Part I: Methodology, definitions and classifications

-- Part II: Description of the data integration process

-- Part III: National methodologies
+- Part I: Methodology, definitions and classifications - Part II: Description of the data integration process - Part III: National methodologies - Annexes

-- Part IV: Wider data collection

-- Part V: Annexes

 In Part I, all the necessary background information related to the implementation of the Directive is illustrated.
 In this part, there is a description of the structure of the datasets, the definition of the statistical units and variables, methodological advice as well as the details of the transmission of the datasets.